xybu/onedrive-d-old/README.md

 ## Approaches

-The program consists of two parts, *daemon* and *prefs*.
+The program consists of two parts, *main* and *prefs*.
 Both parts can run with and without GUI The program can run with and without GUI.

 The GUI library planned to use is `wxPython`.

+### Multi-threading

+The main process has two threads that work like client-server architecture.
+ * The *daemon* thread syncs the local repository with the OneDrive server and writes information to database;
+ * The *gui* thread provides a status icon and shows notifications.

+#### Daemon Thread

+The Daemon thread may create some helper threads.

+#### GUI Thread

 ## Reference Environment